 After the Garden of Caves, we visited the famous Seven Sisters' waterfall.
 We were unfortunate and could not see the humongous waterfall as we went before monsoon, but one can imagine how huge the waterfall would be looking at the size of the mountains ahead.

 On the third day of our fun trip, we went to Mawsmai caves.
 It is one place that can make you feel amazed and scared at the same time.
 It is definitely not for people who are claustrophobic.
 This cave has different types of rocks inside.
 Some were very smooth, some rough , some look like there are dripping from the top and some of them were shiny.

 As we entered inside, passing all these stones, some parts are so small, you might have to crawl to go forward.

 Walking through these caves was an awesome experience and we wonder how such things were created and what could be the story behind them.
-At the same time, I appreciate the people of this place who found these caves and kept them clean them and well-preserve.
+At the same time, I appreciate the people who found these caves and kept them clean them and well-preserve.

 Mawphlang Sacred Grove

 After Mawsmai caves, we went to the Sacred forests.
 As the name suggests, these forests are considered sacred because this is where the tribal communities perform their rituals and religious meetings.